-Combined lectures and exercises (Vorlesung verbunden mit Übungen, VU) 25 Exercises (Übungen, UE) 25
+Combined lectures and exercises (Vorlesung verbunden mit Ubungen VII) 25 combined rectares and exercises (vortesting verbanden mit obungen, vo) 4 5 Exercises (Übungen , UE) 25

-- (2) For courses allocated to other degree programmes, the limits on the number of students specified in the relevant curricula apply. - (3) Modalities concerning the registration for courses and examinations as well as the allocation of places in courses are governed by the stipulations of the Statutes of the University of Vienna.
+(2) For courses allocated to other degree programmes, the limits on the number of students specified in the relevant curricula apply.

+(3) Modalities concerning the registration for courses and examinations as well as the allocation of places in courses are governed by the stipulations of the Statutes of the University of Vienna.